-The Division of Pediatric Critical Care Medicine treats patients within the full spectrum of tertiary care and is involved in basic science research, sponsored clinical trials, and clinical translational research, as well as national collaborative studies.
-We have the support of five NIH-funded grants, one of which has been continuously funded for more than 20 years.
+In addition to clinical care, the Division of Pediatric Critical Care Medicine is involved in basic science research, sponsored clinical trials, and clinical translational research, as well as national collaborative studies.
 The division maintains a high profile at regional, national, and international meetings, with numerous presentations and invited lectures given by faculty and fellows.

 The Department of Pediatrics

 Our department has more than 200 full-time faculty members focused on the problems of child health, working in basic science and clinical research.
-The pediatric residency program is one of the finest in the country.
+The pediatric residency program is among the top programs in the country.
 The department offers fellowship training programs in many other subspecialties, including Allergy/Immunology, Pulmonary, Cardiology, Emergency Medicine, Endocrinology, Gastroenterology, Genetics/Metabolism, Hematology/Oncology, Infectious Diseases, Nephrology, Pulmonology, Rheumatology, and Academic General Pediatrics.
-Further training is available in pediatric cardiac intensive care, pediatric palliative care, and opportunities for research training on NIH sponsored T-32 Grants are available.
+In addition, fellows have the opportunity to pursue research training on NIH sponsored UT Southwestern Medical Center.